 Exchanging Money in Split Croatia

 You may also be able to exchange your currency at your hotel or any bank office in Split town, and it’s rather easy to find exchange points in Split.
-It is difficult to say if the exchanging rates are more favorable at Mjenjacnica offices compared to banks, but usually you can expect lower fees and better exchange rates at banks.
+It is difficult to say if the exchange rates are more favorable at Mjenjacnica offices compared to banks, but usually you can expect lower fees and better exchange rates at banks.

 ATMs (Cash Machines) in Split Croatia